 We believe that our continued success depends to a significant extent upon the efforts and abilities of our executive officers and other key personnel.
 Our executive officers and other key personnel are critical to the strategic direction and overall management of our company as well as our research and development process.
-Some key personnel have only joined us in the last year as part of our investment in the expansion of our business, including a new Chief Financial Officer who joined us in late April 2016.
+Some key personnel have only joined us in the last year as part of our investment in the expansion of our business, including a new Chief Financial Officer who joined us in late April 2016 and a new Vice President of Supply Chain and Manufacturing who joined us in September 2016.